Socca98/Mobile_Books-App/README.md

 ## Details
-- Implemented a REST CRUD app having a RecycleView with objects 'Book'.
+Implemented a REST CRUD app
+   * having a RecycleView with 'Book' objects.
-The objects are kept in a Realm local database and on a Flask server.
+   * the objects are kept in a *Realm* local database and on a Flask server.
-Http calls to the server are made with Retrofit 2 and RxJava.
+   * Http calls to the server are made with *Retrofit 2* and *RxJava*.
-Only Create/Add operation is allowed while there is no internet connection.
+   * only Create/Add operation is allowed while there is no internet connection.
-Objects are synchronized with server when pressing a menu button.
+   * objects are synchronized with server when pressing a menu button.

 ## Setup requirements
 Mongodb server install